As an Amazon Associate we earn from qualifying purchases.

 - Wooden Spoon

 - Cast Iron or other oven-safe pan: If you want a baked top you’ll want this to minimize the dirty dishes.
-If you do not have any oven-safe cookware you can use a casserole dish but baked cheese can be tough to wash at the end of the day.
+If you do not have any oven-safe cookware like a rondeau pan, you can use a casserole dish but baked cheese can be tough to wash at the end of the day.

 - 1 can yellow sweet corn (If making fresh, use 2 corn cobs)